 Bulgarian Military Sea Fleet

-The fleet is based in two locations; Varna, and Atia and consists mostly of Anti-Submarine Warfare (ASW) vessels and minesweepers, as well as a limited number of amphibious and support ships.
+Based in two locations; Varna, and Atia, the fleet consists mostly of Anti-Submarine Warfare (ASW) vessels and minesweepers, as well as a limited number of amphibious and support ships.
 The major units are four frigates, three of them and the four submarines are all obsolete.
-The Bulgarian Navy is meant to operate in the Black Sea only and is materially unable to effectively venture beyond that.
+The Bulgarian Navy is meant to operate in the Black Sea only and is materially unable to venture beyond that effectively.

-Koni Class BGS Smeli (F-11), formerly SKR-825 Delfin in the Soviet Black Sea Fleet, was transferred to the Bulgarian Navy in 1989 when the Soviets felt that the old Riga class should retire.
+Koni Class BGS Smeli (F-11), formerly the Soviet SKR-825 Delfin, was transferred to the Bulgarian Navy in 1989 when the Soviets felt that the old Riga class should retire.
 Not very large or modern, this ship still represents a significant improvement in capability for Bulgaria.
 The 4K33 "Osa-M" Surface to Air Missile (SAM) launcher (NATO designation SA-N-4 Gecko) has 20 reloads giving the ship a moderate missile umbrella out to about 13Km.
 The ASW suite is decent and the ship carries 2x 76mm guns as well as 2x 30mm cannons which act as a last ditch Close in Weapons System (CIWS).

 Tarantul Class The Bulgarian Navy received one of this class in 1992 from the Soviet Back Sea Fleet.
 With 4x P-15M (S-N-2C) Styx, Surface to Surface Missiles (SSM) and high speed (42 Knts), this is a potent little ship, weighing in at 495 tons.
 The BGS Malniya (P-101) is based at Atia.

-Osa Class The Bulgarian Navy took delivery of three Osa I and three Osa II boats in 1985 although RKA-10 Uragan arrived in 1981.
-The main improvement between the two sub classes was a modernized version of the P-15 (S-N-2C) Styx SSM.
-All were based at Atia.
+Osa Class The Bulgarian Navy took delivery of three Osa I and three Osa II boats in 1985, although RKA-10 Uragan arrived in 1981 as a training ship under Soviet control.
+The main improvement between the two sub classes is a modernized version of the P-15 (S-N-2C) Styx SSM.
+All are based at Atia.

-Poti Class These rugged little ships in the early 1980s, they are kept quite busy providing excellent service and have a good ASW suite in a small package.
+Poti Class These rugged little ships arrived in Bulgaria during the early 1980s, they are kept quite busy providing excellent service and have a good ASW suite in a small package.
 The Bulgarian Navy operated six of these ships.

 Pauk Class These two ships, based on the Tarantul class hull were transferred from the Soviet Black Sea Fleet in 1989 and 1992.
 They are more modern with improved weapons and sensors but do the same job as the Poti class.

-Shershen Class These six boats were obsolete by 1994, and historically were in various levels of readiness.
+Shershen Class By 1994 these six boats were obsolete and historically were in various levels of readiness.
 In Northern Fury they are all in reserve status and will require a week or so to put to sea.

-Polnocny Class These two ships formed the mainstay of the Bulgarian ‘Landing Ship’ Division.
+Polnocny Class The two ships of this class form the mainstay of the ‘Landing Ship’ Division.
 Each is able to lift a reinforced company sized unit of 10-12 armored vehicles or four tanks.
 All landing ships are based at Atia.